AuroraWright/owocr/README.md

 ## Supported engines

 ### Local
-- [Manga OCR](https://github.com/kha-white/manga-ocr) (with optional [comic-text-detector](https://github.com/dmMaze/comic-text-detector) as segmenter) - install: `pip install "owocr[mangaocr]"` → keys: `m` (regular, ideal for small text areas), `n` (segmented, ideal for manga panels/larger images with multiple text areas)
+- [Manga OCR](https://github.com/kha-white/manga-ocr) (with optional [comic-text-detector](https://github.com/dmMaze/comic-text-detector) as segmenter) → Terminal: install with `pip install "owocr[mangaocr]"`, keys: `m` (regular, ideal for small text areas), `n` (segmented, ideal for manga panels/larger images with multiple text areas)
-- [EasyOCR](https://github.com/JaidedAI/EasyOCR) - install: `pip install "owocr[easyocr]"` → key: `e`
+- [EasyOCR](https://github.com/JaidedAI/EasyOCR) → Terminal: install with `pip install "owocr[easyocr]"`, key: `e`
-- [RapidOCR](https://github.com/RapidAI/RapidOCR) - install: `pip install "owocr[rapidocr]"` → key: `r`
+- [RapidOCR](https://github.com/RapidAI/RapidOCR) → Terminal: install with `pip install "owocr[rapidocr]"`, key: `r`
-- Apple Vision framework - Probably the best local engine to date. **macOS only - Recommended (pre-installed)** → key: `a`
+- Apple Vision framework - **macOS only** - Older version of Live Text. → Terminal key: `a`
-- Apple Live Text (VisionKit framework) - It should be the same as Vision except that in Sonoma Apple added vertical text reading. **macOS only - Recommended (pre-installed)** → key: `d`
+- Apple Live Text (VisionKit framework) - **macOS only - Recommended** - Probably the best local engine to date.
+It should be the same as Vision except that in Sonoma Apple added vertical text reading. → Terminal key: `d`
-- WinRT OCR: install: `pip install "owocr[winocr]"`.
-It can also be used by installing winocr on a Windows virtual machine and running the server there (`winocr_serve`) and specifying the IP address of the Windows VM/machine in the config file. **Windows 10/11 only** → key: `w`
+- WinRT OCR: **Windows 10/11 only** - It can also be used by installing winocr on a Windows virtual machine and running the server there (`winocr_serve`) and specifying the IP address of the Windows VM/machine in the config file. → Terminal: install with `pip install "owocr[winocr]"`, key: `w`
-- OneOCR - install: `pip install "owocr[oneocr]"`.
-Close second local best to the Apple one.
-You need to copy 3 system files from Windows 11 to use it, refer to the readme [here](https://github.com/AuroraWright/oneocr).
-It can also be used by installing oneocr on a Windows virtual machine and running the server there (`oneocr_serve`) and specifying the IP address of the Windows VM/machine in the config file. **Windows 10/11 only - Recommended** → key: `z`
+- OneOCR - **Windows 10/11 only - Recommended** - Close second local best to the Apple one.
+On Windows 10 you need to copy 3 system files from Windows 11 to use it, refer to the readme [here](https://github.com/AuroraWright/oneocr).
+It can also be used by installing oneocr on a Windows virtual machine and running the server there (`oneocr_serve`) and specifying the IP address of the Windows VM/machine in the config file. → Terminal: install with `pip install "owocr[oneocr]"`, key: `z`
-- [meikiocr](https://github.com/rtr46/meikiocr) - install: `pip install "owocr[meikiocr]"`.
-Comparable to OneOCR in accuracy and CPU latency.
-Can be run on Nvidia GPUs via `pip uninstall onnxruntime && pip install onnxruntime-gpu` making it the fastest OCR available.
-Probably best option for Linux users.
-Can't process vertical text and is limited to 64 text lines and 48 characters per line.  → key: `k`
+- [meikiocr](https://github.com/rtr46/meikiocr) - **Recommended** - Comparable to OneOCR in accuracy and CPU latency, best local option for Linux users.
+Can't process vertical text and is limited to 64 text lines and 48 characters per line. → Terminal: install with `pip install "owocr[meikiocr]"`, if you have a Nvidia GPU you can do `pip uninstall onnxruntime && pip install onnxruntime-gpu` which makes it the fastest OCR available.
+Key: `k`

 ### Cloud
-- Google Lens - install: `pip install "owocr[lens]"`.
-Arguably the best OCR engine to date. **Recommended** → key: `l`
+- Google Lens - **Recommended** - Arguably the best OCR engine to date. → Terminal: install with `pip install "owocr[lens]"`, key: `l`
-- Bing - Close second best. **Recommended (pre-installed)** → key: `b`
+- Bing - **Recommended** - Close second best. → Terminal key: `b`
-- Google Vision: install: `pip install "owocr[gvision]"`, you also need a service account .json file named google_vision.json in `user directory/.config/` → key: `g`
+- Google Vision - You need a service account .json file named google_vision.json in `user directory/.config/` → Terminal: install with `pip install "owocr[gvision]"`, key: `g`
-- Azure Image Analysis: install: `pip install "owocr[azure]"`, you also need to specify an api key and an endpoint in the config file → key: `v`
+- Azure Image Analysis - You need to specify an api key and an endpoint in the config file → Terminal: install with `pip install "owocr[azure]"`, key: `v`
-- OCRSpace: you need to specify an api key in the config file → key: `o`
+- OCRSpace - You need to specify an api key in the config file. → Terminal key: `o`

 ## Links